chrisburnell/chrisburnell.com/_posts/2016-04-29-april-lws-talk.md

 To me, it does.
 To you, maybe it makes less.

-We’ve deviated from our established <q>Mobile First</q> approach to writing *media queries*, and we’ve lost some organisation in the process!
+We’ve deviated from our established *Mobile First* approach to writing *media queries*, and we’ve lost some organisation in the process!
 But in trade, we’ve broken our component into multiple explicit contexts which follows a distinct flow of extending the default component.

 {% include content/heading.html title='The Bottom Line' %}